School trips overseas and exchanges

 Unforeseen circumstances

-Depending on the nature, cost, and length of the trip, you might consider insurance to cover unforeseen circumstances such as natural disasters, event cancellation, or global pandemic.
-This is not essential, but you may want to consider this for trips with high costs, reliance on external bodies, tight timeframes, or higher risks.
+Depending on the nature, cost, and length of the trip, you might consider insurance to cover unforeseen circumstances such as natural disasters, event cancellation or global pandemic.

 Ratios for overseas trips, remote environments or hazardous activities should match the increased level of risk involved.